TAGC-NetworkBiology/OBRWR/README.md

 Find here the corresponding data folder (NODES_RAWDATA & NODES_Project_Zenodo).
 The containers mount volumes based on the similar arborescence of NODES_Project_Zenodo and this repository.

-All containers provide either JupyterLab or Rstudio, when run a container you will be able to access it through\\
+All containers provide either JupyterLab or Rstudio: when you are running a container you will be able to access it through\\
 your favorite web-browser at the adress :

 localhost:XXXX where XXXX is the port defined in the docker.sh